-The agreement commits the developer to making road and infrastructure improvements to O’Donnell Boulevard, which will connect U.S. 41 to State Road 776.
-The agreement also requires the developer to construct multiuse paths throughout the property, which will connect to North County Regional Park, and demolish and remove degraded roadways within the parcel.
+The agreement also commits the developer to making road and infrastructure improvements to O’Donnell Boulevard, which will connect U.S. 41 to State Road 776.
+The developer is also obligated to construct multiuse paths throughout the property, which will connect to North County Regional Park, and demolish and remove degraded roadways within the parcel.

 Arredondo Pointe: Lost Lagoon Development, LLLP continues to work with the County's Community Development Department to finalize the details of their Planned Development (PD) Guidelines.
 It is anticipated that a Developer's Agreement will be signed with the County by September 24, 2019.